 28. LG V40 ThinQ

 LG launched another flagship with Snapdragon 845 in October 2018.
 The V40 ThinQ features a new notched OLED display and a rear camera setup with three different lenses.
-The specs are also top of the line with 6GB of RAM, 64GB of internal storage, 32-bit quad DAC, and 3,300mAh battery.
+The specs are also top of the line with 6GB of RAM, 64GB of internal storage, 32-bit quad DAC, a 3,300mAh battery, and a dual rear camera setup (16 MP, f/1.8 and 24 MP, f/1.7).

 Some upcoming smartphones that would be powered by the Snapdragon 845 include Samsung W2019, MOTO Z, and Nubia Red Magic 2.